NEJC-Programing/wifi_ducky/README.md

 The ESP8266 is a popular Wi-Fi chip used in a lot of projects.
 Because it's cheap, small and has its own file system ([SPIFFS](http://esp8266.github.io/Arduino/versions/2.0.0/doc/filesystem.html)), it's perfect for enabling an easy remote connection and holding Ducky Script payloads.

-Although the ESP8266 is awesome, it doesn't have native USB, which means it can't act as a keyboard :(
-([cnlohr](https://github.com/cnlohr) made a cool project on this and added a USB stack himself: https://github.com/cnlohr/espusb.
-The problem with that is, that it isn't compatible with the current SDK version, also I wanted to use Arduino to make it more user friendly.)

-Here comes the ATmega32u4 into play!
-It can act as keyboard and thanks to [Seytonic](http://youtube.com/seytonic) run Ducky Script ([link](https://github.com/Seytonic/Duckduino-microSD)).
-So what I did is connecting the ATmega to the ESP8266 via serial.
+We will be using ([cnlohr's](https://github.com/cnlohr) ([USB Stack](https://github.com/cnlohr/espusb)

 The ESP will open up a Wi-Fi access point and host a web interface from what you can upload and manage your scripts.
-When you hit run, it will send the script to the ATmega, which then will execute it on the target machine.
+When you hit run which then will execute it on the target machine.

 ### The benefits of adding Wi-Fi